Rana Inder Pratap Singh

 Rana Inder Pratap Singh is an Indian politician from Punjab.
 He was elected to the 16th Punjab Assembly in the 2022 Punjab Legislative Assembly election.

 MLA

 He was elected in 2022.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+69,75,52,000 as an overall financial asset and Rs.
+17,97,03,000 as financial liability.

 Personal life

 His father Rana Gurjeet Singh is a former minister.